-Student loan forbearance is a financial tool that can help borrowers manage their student debt.
+Student loan forbearance is a financial tool that can help borrowers manage their student debts.
 It can pause payments and provide financial relief when needed, but it can also add to the total amount borrowers repay—and it’s not always the best option.

 Misconceptions about what forbearance is, however, can make it hard to figure out whether it’s the right step for you.
 Here’s what you need to know to make an informed decision about student loan forbearance.